rrwick/Badread/README.md

 Badread is a long read simulator tool that makes – you guessed it – bad reads!
 It can imitate many kinds of problems one might encounter in real read sets: chimeric reads, low-quality regions, systematic basecalling errors and more.

 Badread is pretty good at generating realistic simulated long read sets, but its focus is more on providing users with _control_ over the simulated reads.
-This is because I made Badread for the purpose of testing long read assemblers.
+I made Badread for the purpose of testing long read assemblers.
 With it, one can increase the rate of different types of read problems, to see how they affect assembly quality.